kylerbrown/bark/README.md

 Every command has help accessible with the flag `-h` (e.g. `bark-entry -h`).

 - `bark-entry` -- create entry directories for datasets
+- `bark-attribute` -- create or modify an attribute of a bark entry or dataset
 - `bark-clean-orphan-metas` -- remove orphan `.meta.yaml` files without associated datafiles
 - `bark-scope` -- opens a sampled data file in [neuroscope](http://neurosuite.sourceforge.net/).
 (Requires an installation of neuroscope)
 - `bark-convert-rhd` -- converts [Intan](http://intantech.com/) .rhd files to datasets in a Bark entry